US Fulbright Logo

 The University of Málaga is a public Spanish University which has been operating since the year 1972.
 It has two main campuses (El Ejido and Teatinos).
 50 years after its founding, UMA has more than 35,000 students, 58 Bachelor's Programmes, 53 Master's Programmes, 278 research groups and 45 registered patents in 2011.
 At present, the UMA remains highly committed to making scientific development and innovation the grounds on which social progress rests.
 The efforts made to promote mobility and attract international talent have stood out in recent years, resulting in an open and cosmopolitan university involved in top-level research projects.

 ETAs may be also involved in special projects designed by the co-sponsor.
-ETAs do not assume full teaching responsibility of academic undergraduate courses but should be prepared to: take part in collaborative teaching activities in English, Research and Academic Writing Skills, and Humanities classes; lead staff/professor conversation groups; and work with Research and Academic Writing Skills students on both campuses (Madrid and Segovia) who need extra help on a one-on-one basis during tutoring hours (by appointment or walk-in).
+ETAs do not assume full teaching responsibility of academic undergraduate courses but should be prepared to: take part in collaborative teaching activities in English, Research and Academic Writing Skills, and Humanities classes; lead staff/professor conversation groups; and work with their Research and Writing Skills students on both campuses (Madrid and Segovia) who need extra help on a one-on-one basis during tutoring hours (by appointment or walk-in).

 Selection will be based on the University’s needs and the academic and professional experience and extracurricular profile of the selected candidate.
 Applicants submit detailed descriptions of their study or career interests and also include relevant extracurricular activities.
 The ability to be proactive and take initiative while functioning as part of a tightly knit, extremely coordinated team is essential.